 - By April 30, the student submits TWO COPIES (one copy to their advisor; one copy to the doctoral studies assistant) of the following:

-- A completed copy of the annual review form, including a concise narrative of plans and goals for the upcoming academic year.
+- A completed annual review form, including a concise narrative of plans and goals for the upcoming academic year.

 - The advisor provides comments to the student and, where necessary, recommends changes in the academic plan.
 (This consultation between advisor and student may happen in person or by phone).
 If necessary, the student should provide the advisor and the doctoral studies assistant with copies of a revised version of this review form based on the advisor's comments.